June 11, 2019.

 “Never did I think the process was gonna go so smooth and easy, but Amy and her team made that happen.” – Ready to refinance without the hassle?
 Click here to get started.

-Here’s a comparison of total home equity cashed out through refinance in billions:
+Here’s a comparison of total home equity cashed out through refinance mortgage in billions:

 Home equity cash-out values for 2018 ended at a modest $50 billion.
 Bottom line?
 We’re not seeing the same recklessness in equity use that led to the last crash.
 Tapping into home equity when it’s available can be a smart move for many homeowners since the housing market is much more stable than it was leading up to 2008.